-- Online calibration during assigned period of time code one 20-minute video and achieve at least 80 percent reliability.
-Observers may also review a one-hour webinar debrief of the video after coding. - Live double-code with an experienced CLASS-certified assessor identified by the consortium.
+- Online calibration during an assigned period of time code one 20-minute video and achieve at least 80 percent reliability.
+Observers also may review a one-hour webinar debrief of the video after coding. - Live double-code with an experienced CLASS-certified assessor identified by the consortium.

 Observers must demonstrate reliability during drift testing to continue to observe using the CLASS tool.
 Observers have up to three opportunities to meet 80 percent reliability during drift testing.
-Between drift tests, observers may receive technical assistance from State Master Anchor or Regional CLASS Trainer/Observer to support success.
+Between drift tests, observers may receive technical assistance from a State Master Anchor or Regional CLASS Trainer/Observer to support success.
 Hubs and/or local consortia determine next steps after a third failed attempt at drift test reliability.

-Appendix I: CA-QRIS Rating Matrix
+Appendix I: Quality Counts California Rating Matrix